SimpleBus/SimpleBus/doc/getting_started.md

 ### Handling events asynchronously

-If you want events to be handled asynchronously, you should first configure `OldSoundRabbitMqBundle`:
+If you want events to be handled asynchronously, you should first configure `RabbitMQBundle`:

 ```yaml
 # in config.yml